modflowpy/pymake/README.md

 ## Automatic Download and Build

-The following scripts can be run directly from the command line to build MODFLOW, MODPATH, MT3DMS, MT3D-USGS, and SEAWAT binaries on Mac and Linux.
+The following scripts can be run directly from the command line to build MODFLOW 6, MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, MODFLOW-LGR, MODFLOW-2000, MODPATH 6, MODPATH 7, MT3DMS, MT3D-USGS, and SEAWAT binaries on Mac and Linux.
 The scripts will download the distribution file from the USGS (requires internet connection), unzip the file, and compile the source.
 MT3DMS will be downloaded from the University of Alabama.

 ```
-python make_mf2000.py
+python make_modflow6.py
 python make_mf2005.py
 python make_mfnwt.py
-python make_swtv4.py
-python make_mt3d.py
-python make_mt3dusgs
 python make_mfusg.py
+python make_mflgr.py
+python make_mf2000.py
 python make_modpath6.py
 python make_modpath7.py
+python make_mt3d.py
+python make_mt3dusgs
-python make_mflgr.py
+python make_swtv4.py
 ```

 ## Installation